MwanziaBri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. Display lines containing the pattern bin from the file /etc/passwd
 18. Display lines starting with a letter from the file /etc/ssh/sshd_config
 19. Replace all characters A and c from input to Z and e respectively.
+20. Remove all c characters c from input.